Found us from search engine?

 MailChimp is a company that provides email marketing service.
-One of the reason for it’s success is it’s great design across all it’s website and email templates.
+One of the reasons for its success is its great design across their website and email templates.

-Options to expand a card to know more about each feature is a really good idea especially on mobile-devices where pixel space are limited.
-UI/UX plays a role is SEO too so that has to be considered.
+Options to expand a card to know more about each feature is a really good idea especially on mobile-devices where pixel space is limited.
+UI/UX plays a role in SEO too so that has to be considered.

 Microsoft is the giant when it comes to computers.
-They are the largest software manufacturers and it’s fair to say that they’ve put a lot of thought into user interface (UI) and user experience (UX).
+They are the largest software manufacturers and it’s fair to say that they’ve put a lot of thought into user interface (UI) and user experience (UX) for their mobile website.
 Their flat design and card style layouts from their software are imported into their web design as shown below.

-Microsoft was one of the big tech company that started this trend and now nearly everyone is doing the same.
-Reason why flat design and card styled layouts are so popular is because it is better on the small screens.
+Microsoft was one of the big tech companies that started this trend and now nearly everyone is doing the same.
+The reason why flat design and card styled layouts are so popular is that it fits much better on the small mobile screens.

 There’s even a language test where you can test your English proficiency and work your brain a little.
 These are great ways to keep your audiences on your page and improve your SEO score.

 When it comes to design, Nike never fails to impress.

 Nike let their product do most of the talking via brilliant images.
 Pair those with some kickass copy and you get a powerful message that shouts “Buy Me!”